 Know how much you owe!

-Even smaller loan amounts can add up to a big bill over time, so make sure you also know how much you currently owe by looking at your Financial Aid Review.
+Even smaller loan amounts can add up to a big bill over time, so make sure you also know how much you currently owe by logging in to your account on StudentAid.gov then visit your Loan Aid Summary - which includes detailed information specific to your federal student loans such as your loan servicer(s) and Direct Loan totals.

 You can also see a repayment estimator which allows you to either use your own projected amounts or view estimates based on your actual loan information.